Nmontalto/Bytely/README.md

 I am using in memory caching, but in the real world we would obviously want to persist this data.
 In the asbsence of a proper datastore, I am using a simple .GetHashCode() on the URL to generate an 'Id', knowing full well that that isn't a good production solution.
 I figured the odds of us coming across the same hash while toying around with it are quite small, and it would suffice for the demo.

-Additionally, there I would want to add security and the concept of a user and *their* shortened URLS, too.
+Additionally, I would want to add security and the concept of a user and *their* shortened URLS, too.

 I used .net 6 to create a client web application and also an API.
 The API handles constructing and providing the shortened URLs tot the client application.